tinyg210/shipment-list-demo/README.md

 Usage: terraform [global options] <subcommand> [args] ...
 ```
-From here on, it's the same as before:
+From here on, it's smooth sailing, the same as before.
+You can eve use the same folder to run
+your commands:

 ```
+$ tflocal init
-$ terraform plan
+$ tflocal plan -var 'env=dev'
-$ terraform apply --auto-approve
+$ tflocal apply -var 'env=dev'
 ```
+Well, almost, we're doing a little cheating and passing and environmental variable to let the Lambda
+know this is the `dev` environment.

-After that, the Spring Boot application needs to start using the dev profile:
+After that, the Spring Boot application needs to start using the dev profile (make sure you're in the
+root folder):

 ```
 $ mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```

-The same actions should be easily achieved again, but locally.
+Go back to `localhost:3000` and a new list will be available, and notice that the functionalities of
+the application have not changed.

+There you have it, smooth transition from AWS to Localstack, with no code change. 👍🏻